How To Be More Self Reliant Right Where You Are

 - Plant perennial fruits (strawberries, blueberries, grapes, etc.)

-- Install awnings, trellis, or an arbor to keep home cooler in summer
+- Install awnings, trellis, or an arbor to keep the home cooler in summer

 - Keep one or two Nigerian dwarf goats for milk